lodestone/MacBak/README.md

 NOTE : Apart from the alerts, it should work perfectly on Linux as well, alerting will work if it's not set to growl.
 Infact I use MacBak to keep certain directories on Ubuntu Linux servers in sync with the clone function.
+If you do run this one Linux add the following line to your /etc/sysctl.conf file

+    fs.inotify.max_user_watches=100000

 ### Requirements